-This paper presents the theoretical foundations for \emph{\longsound} inlining in automatic separation logic verifiers.
+\paragraph{Approach.} This paper presents the theoretical foundations for \emph{\longsound} inlining in automatic separation logic verifiers.
 The core contribution is a novel semantic condition for programs that ensures that inlining is \sound, even in the presence of the automation techniques mentioned above and described in more detail in the next section.
-A key virtue of this \soundness{} condition is its compositionality, whereas the definition of the \longsound{} property itself is not.
-Our condition is inspired by the \emph{safety monotonicity} and \emph{framing} properties~\cite{Yang2002} of separation logics, but goes beyond those in three major ways: (1)~We identify a subset of statements that must satisfy them for inlining to be \sound.
-(2)~Our condition includes a novel monotonicity property on the final state of a statement execution.
-(3)~It relaxes the properties with bounded versions that are weaker, but still sufficient to ensure \longsound{} inlining.
-All these relaxations are crucial to support common use cases.
+A key virtue of this semantic condition is that it is compositional, whereas the definition of the \longsound{} property itself is not.
+Our semantic condition is inspired by the \emph{safety monotonicity} and \emph{framing} properties~\cite{Yang2002} of separation logics, but goes beyond those in three major ways: (1)~We show that only a subset of statements must satisfy these properties for inlining to be \sound.
+(2)~Our semantic condition includes a novel monotonicity property on the final state of a statement execution.
+(3)~Our semantic condition uses bounded relaxations of the properties that are weaker, but still sufficient to ensure \longsound{} inlining.
+All three improvements are crucial to support common use cases.

-We have proved in Isabelle that our semantic \soundness{} condition is sufficient.
-However, it is difficult to check directly using automatic program verifiers.
-Therefore, we develop a \emph{structural \soundness{} condition} that approximates the semantic \soundness{} condition and that can be checked using SMT-based verification tools.
-We show its practicality by automating it in a tool that performs bounded verification of Viper programs via \longsound{} inlining.
+We have proved in \isabelle{} that our semantic condition is sufficient.
+Since it is difficult to check directly using automatic \tout{program }verifiers, we develop a \emph{structural condition} that approximates the semantic condition and \tout{that }can be checked using SMT-based verification tools.
+We show its practicality by automating it in a tool that performs bounded verification of \Viper{} programs via \longsound{} inlining.
 Errors reported by the resulting inlining feature are true errors.
-Our approach does not require pre- and postconditions and loop invariants, but checks partial annotations if present, which enables the use of inlining also during the process of annotating a program.
+Our approach does not require pre- and postconditions and loop invariants, but checks partial annotations if present, which enables the use of inlining \tout{also }during the process of annotating a program.
 Our experiments show that the structural condition is sufficiently precise for most common use cases.

-To the best of our knowledge, we present the first theoretical foundations of inlining in automatic SL verifiers.
+\paragraph{Contributions and outline.} To the best of our knowledge, we present the first theoretical foundations of inlining in automatic SL verifiers.
 Our technical contributions are:

 \begin{itemize}

 \item We show why crucial automation techniques such as the automatic instantiation and the automatic selection of proof rules may cause inlining to be \unsound{} (\secref{sec:problem}).